ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_add_on_editor/using_add_on_editor.md

 ## Writing Python Scripts

-### New folder or Script
+### New Folder or Script

 Click RMB on the 'scripts' folder of an Add-on (in editing mode) ► New Folder/Script

 ### Installing Python Packages

 Python packages can be installed to the Add-on and the installed python packages are only valid for scripts in the same Add-on.
 This concept is like in [Conda](https://docs.conda.io/en/latest/) or [VirtualEnv](https://virtualenv.pypa.io/en/latest/).
-If you click RMB on the 'scripts' folder or 'modules' folder and select ► Install Python Packages..., the dialog for the installation will be popped up.
+If you click RMB on the 'scripts' folder or 'modules' folder and select ► Install Python Packages..., the dialog for the installation is shown.

 * from Network
     - The package list from network must be separated with a comma.